 It’s the same with the other chicken treats you provide to your poultry.
 You have to serve pumpkins in moderation to your chickens even when they are excellent for the birds’ health.

 Excessive consumption of pumpkins can lead to an unbalanced chickens’ diet.
 The best is, to begin with, one pumpkin and cut and serve it in half.
 Remove the leftovers before nighttime to prevent rodents from coming to the coop and running.

-Alongside pumpkins or other treats, your chicken should consume the balanced feed.
+Alongside pumpkins or other treats, your chicken should consume a balanced feed.
 Pumpkins should never be their main staple but only as a supplement or as a treat.